Learning to solve Bayesian inverse problems: An amortized variational inference approach using Gaussian and Flow guides: Numerical examples

 is a random sinusoidal field with uncertain parameters $\xi = \{\xi_i\}_{i=1}^{5}$.
 These $\xi_i$'s are independent standard normal random variables with zero mean and unit variance and we consider the variance of the field $\sigma$ to be $1.5$.

 Now to demonstrate the effectiveness of our approach, we carry out the problem of inferring the thermal conductivity of this heterogeneous rod based on the observed temperature measurements.
 For this, we assume that we have access to a set of $m = 9$ potentially noisy measurements $y_1,y_2, \dots,y_m$ of $u(x_1,\xi),\dots,u(x_m,\xi)$ at $m$ equidistant points between $0.15$ and $0.85$ along the length of the rod.
 We collectively denote all the noisy measurements as vector $y=(y_1,y_2, \dots,y_m)$.
-The inverse problem here is to find the posterior distribution of the uncertain parameters in the conductivity, $p(\xi|y)$, that lead to observed data $y$.
-To do this, we learn the required Bayesian inverse map from $y \in \R^{9}$ to $\xi \in \R^{5}$ using our proposed amortization network.
+The inverse problem here is to find the posterior distribution of the uncertain parameters in the conductivity, $p(\xi|y)$, that leads to the observed data $y$.
+To do this, we learn the required Bayesian inverse map from $y \in \R^{9}$ to $\xi \in \R^{5}$ using our proposed amortization network for Gaussian guide as in Sec.~\ref{subsubsec:Gaussian guide}.

 To move forward with building our amortization network, we set up the required ingredients likelihood and prior.
 We assume that the $m$ noisy measurements are iid, and we model the measurement process using a Gaussian likelihood with a noise scale of $\gamma=0.015$: